Cyprus demands Turkey sanctions at EU summit, stalls on Belarus

-BRUSSELS (Reuters) - Cyprus defied mounting pressure on Thursday to approve European Union sanctions on Belarus ahead of a summit, urging fellow EU governments to also sanction Turkey over its oil and gas drilling in the Mediterranean.
+BRUSSELS (Reuters) - Cyprus on Thursday defied rising pressure to approve European Union sanctions on Belarus at a leaders’ summit, urging fellow EU governments to also sanction Turkey over its oil and gas drilling in the Mediterranean.

+Despite friendly elbow bumps as the summit got under way in Brussels, leaders wearing face masks due to the coronavirus pandemic were set to confront Cyprus, one of the EU’s smallest members, to break the paralysis on Belarus sanctions.

-Meeting in Brussels for a two-day summit from 1400 GMT, leaders are set to confront Cyprus, one the EU’s smallest members, which is accused of holding up approval of economic sanctions on Belarus.
-The sanctions plan follows an election in August that the West and the opposition say was rigged.
+“This is just inappropriate to have a situation (in the EU) without any reaction,” Lithuanian President Gitanas Nauseda said of the Aug.
+9 presidential election in Belarus that the West and the opposition say was rigged.

-While Britain and Canada have gone ahead with punitive measures on Minsk to show support for pro-democracy protests, the impasse in the 27-country EU, where decisions are taken by unanimity, has cost the bloc credibility, diplomats said.
+While Britain and Canada have proceeded with sanctions on Minsk to show support for pro-democracy demonstrations there, the deadlock in the 27-country EU, where decisions are taken by unanimity, has cost the bloc credibility, diplomats said.

+Wearing a face mask with the island of Cyprus embroidered in gold, Cypriot President Nicos Anastasiades did not stop to speak to reporters on arrival in Brussels, but won public support from Austria, which chided fellow leaders for not supporting Nicosia.

+“The European Union finally has to show (Turkish) President (Tayyip) Erdogan where our red lines are,” said Austrian Chancellor Sebastian Kurz.
+“This means the termination of enlargement talks, and sanctions.”

-In a message marking Cyprus’ 60th anniversary of independence from Britain on Thursday, Cypriot President Nicos Anastasiades was defiant, accusing Turkey of “gunboat diplomacy” and violating its maritime shelf in a search for hydrocarbons.
+Earlier in a message marking Cyprus’ 60th anniversary of independence from Britain on Thursday, Anastasiades was defiant, accusing Turkey of “gunboat diplomacy” and violating its maritime shelf in a search for hydrocarbons.

 “What I expect from the European Council summit is a more concrete and effective stance, to end this gunboat diplomacy,” he said ahead of the EU gathering, where Cyprus wants the EU to approve sanctions on Turkish drilling ships.

-The draft summit conclusions had no agreed line on Turkey, as Germany does not want to disrupt separate talks between Ankara and Athens, also over oil and gas drilling, by imposing EU sanctions.
+The draft summit statement had no agreed line on Turkey, as Germany does not want to disrupt separate talks between Ankara and Athens, also over oil and gas drilling, by imposing EU sanctions.

+Chancellor Angela Merkel stressed she was “committed to finding a peaceful solution to the tensions”, while French President Emmanuel Macron said EU solidarity with Cyprus was “non-negotiable”.
+But neither of the EU’s two most powerful leaders offered details of a way out of the impasse.

-Weakened in foreign policy by Britain’s departure from the EU -- a subject that will feature on the second day of the summit -- the EU is being pulled in different directions by France’s tough stance on Turkey and Germany’s push for dialogue.
+Weakened in foreign policy by Britain’s exit last January from the EU, the bloc is being pulled in different directions by France’s tough stance on Turkey and Germany’s push for dialogue.

-Hungary is also wary of angering Ankara, which is sheltering millions of Syrians under a 2016 migration deal with the EU.

-EU diplomats say a solution could involve a promise to Cyprus for tough sanctions on Turkey in the future.
+EU diplomats say a solution could involve a promise to Cyprus of tough sanctions on Turkey in the future.

 “The idea is to threaten Turkey with retaliatory measures if it continues with drilling and other provocations in Cypriot and Greek waters,” a second senior EU diplomat said.